 I’ve wanted to do a post about what it’s like to be an AD, (Area Developer) for a long time now, and magically, Peter Biro appeared on the scene.
 He’s a Five Guys franchise owner who has agreed to share his top tips with you.

 (This is a guest post from New England area franchise developer for Naked Pizza (www.nakedpizza.biz) and Five Guys (www.fiveguys.com).
 Peter calls himself an “an unusual franchisee,” since he used to be in IT, then founded a consulting business, and then helped run hosting/software companies in Silicon Valley and Boston.)

-Before you read Peter’s post, I wanted to share a little background information on the two franchises that Peter Biro and his team are involved with…..
+Before you read Peter’s post, I wanted to share a little background information on the two food franchises Peter Biro and his team are involved with.

 NakedPizza’s mission as well as its marketing and operational savvy attracted the backing of billionaires Mark Cuban and Robert Kraft of The Kraft Group and has triggered more than 4000 investment inquires and enthusiastic interest from multi-unit operators from around the world with established track records and deep resources.

 The Boston and New England area, led by Peter Biro in a partnership that includes The Kraft Group, equity backers of Naked Pizza.
 The Kraft Group’s investments include the New England Patriots, several international business interests and extensive real estate holdings throughout the region.
 Biro is also a lead partner in a group that operates 18 Five Guys Hamburgers and Fries in the region.